../orgfiles/navbar5.htm

 GILBERT LEIGH MARKS (1861-1905)

-A silver dish, repoussé decorated in high relief with exotic leaves and flowers.
+A large silver dish, repoussé decorated in high relief with the exotic leaves and blossoms of the WARATAH bush which is the New South Wales state emblem.

 OMAR RAMSDEN (1873-1939) & ALWYN CARR (1872-1940)